 Requirements and Procedures for the Ph.D.
 Degree in Physics

 To maintain qualification for study toward the Ph.D. beyond the first year, the student must, no later than the end of the second semester of study, select a general thesis topic and be assigned to a suitable research advisor.
 The appointment of the advisor must be approved by the Physics Department Chair.
 For interdisciplinary research projects to be supervised primarily outside the Physics Department, a physics co-advisor will be assigned to the student.

 By the end of the third year of study, to qualify for continuing in the Ph.D. program, the student is required to write a Ph.D.
-Research Proposal, copied to the Department files, and to defend the doctoral topic before a thesis committee.* This defense will consist of an oral presentation of the proposed thesis topic.
-The thesis committee members must be appointed, and receive Research Proposal copies, at least one week before the oral defense.
+Research Proposal, and to defend the doctoral topic before a thesis committee.* This defense will consist of an oral presentation of the proposed thesis topic.
+The thesis committee members must be appointed, and receive Research Proposal copies, at least 10 working days before the oral defense.
 At the conclusion of the defense, the thesis committee must be satisfied that the thesis topic is of doctoral quality and that the student’s background is adequate to carry out the proposed research.

-Out of the total 90 credit hours for Ph.D., the specific Physics requirements for graduation are: Major field: at least 24 credits.
-Minor field: at least 9 credits.
+Out of the total 90 credit hours for Ph.D., the specific Physics requirements for graduation are: At least 33 credit hours of courses.
 Credits outside the Department: at least 6.
 Seminar credits: at least 6.
 The courses taken in Physics must include PH661, PH663, PH664, PH669, PH670.
 The requirement for PH664 and PH670 (passing grade) can be fulfilled any time during the study, and the student’s advisor can approve replacement of these two courses by other advanced graduate courses in the student’s chosen research field.

 Each semester of full-time study in residence at Clarkson prior to the completion of 78 credits, the student must register for and obtain a passing grade in PH683 or PH684 (Graduate Seminar).
-Each Spring or Fall semester that they are registered for credit hours, those students who at the time receive any financial support via the University, such as full- or part-time teaching or research assistantship, tuition discount, etc., must take at least one thesis (PH699) credit per semester.
+Each Spring or Fall semester that they are registered for credit hours, those students who at the time receive any financial support via the University, such as full- or part-time teaching or research assistantship, tuition discount, etc., must take at least one credit of PH699.